mugnimaestra/telegram-bot-cloudflare/README.md

 ## API Documentation

 ### POST /api/fetch_url
-Fetches content from a URL with anti-bot headers.
+Fetches content from a URL using browser-like headers to improve compatibility with basic website access.

 Request:
 ```json